 Harvey Nichols Knightsbridge Store, 109-125 Knightsbridge SW1X 7RJ

-The hugely popular Burger & Lobster will open in Harvey Nichols, Knightsbridge this Autumn, luring foodies and fashionistas to the Fifth Floor for cocktails and crustaceans.
+The hugely popular Burger & Lobster opened in Harvey Nichols, Knightsbridge in October 2013, luring foodies and fashionistas to the Fifth Floor for cocktails and crustaceans.

-Located next to the Fifth Floor Café, Foodmarket and new Wine Shop, easily accessible via the escalators and express lifts from the ground floor, the new Burger & Lobster will be the ideal pit stop for some pre or post-shopping sustenance.
-With its buzzy atmosphere and laid back fare, Burger & Lobster will be a fabulous spot to meet up for a relaxed lunch or dinner in one of London's most stylish postcodes.
+Located next to the Fifth Floor Café, Foodmarket and new Wine Shop, easily accessible via the escalators and express lifts from the ground floor, the new Burger & Lobster is the ideal pit stop for some pre or post-shopping sustenance.
+With its buzzy atmosphere and laid back fare, Burger & Lobster is a fabulous spot to meet up for a relaxed lunch or dinner in one of London's most stylish postcodes.

-The restaurant will offer the trademark simple menu, featuring just three items, whole live 1.5lb lobster from Nova Scotia or Maine, steamed or grilled and served with clarified or garlic butter, lobster rolls served in a brioche bun with Japanese mayonnaise or a 10oz handmade burger in a brioche bun, all served with chips and salad and all priced at £20.
-For those who are looking for a lighter option, the restaurant will also offer the California Burger, a juicy burger patty in between two iceberg lettuce leaves.
+The restaurant offers the trademark simple menu, featuring just three items, whole live 1.5lb lobster from Nova Scotia or Maine, steamed or grilled and served with clarified or garlic butter, lobster rolls served in a brioche bun with Japanese mayonnaise or a 10oz handmade burger in a brioche bun, all served with chips and salad and all priced at £20.
+For those who are looking for a lighter option, the restaurant also offers the California Burger, a juicy burger patty in between two iceberg lettuce leaves.